-- Injecting - severe allergic reactions, higher risk of blood-borne diseases, such as HIV/AIDS and hepatitis.
+- Injecting - severe allergic reactions, higher risk of blood-borne diseases, such as HIV and hepatitis.

 - Binge pattern cocaine use - irritability, anxiety, and restlessness.

-- Cocaine abuse - severe paranoia (may be a full-blown paranoid psychosis episode).
+- Severe paranoia.
 The individual might lose his/her sense of reality and hear things that are not there (auditory hallucinations).

 - Heart failure.

-Cocaine related deaths in Europe - forensic pathologists in south-west Spain revealed that over 3% of all sudden deaths are related to cocaine use.
-They believe the rest of Europe probably has a similar prevalence.
-The pathologists stress that a "safe" recreational amount of cocaine does not exist.
-Out of 668 sudden deaths that occurred between 2003 and 2006, 3.1% (21) were linked to cocaine use - they were all male and aged between 21 and 45.
-In most of the cases the men had problems with the heart and its related systems.16
+Researchers in southwest Spain found that more than 3 percent of all sudden deaths are related to cocaine use.
+The investigators stress that a "safe" recreational amount of cocaine does not exist.
+Out of 668 sudden deaths that occurred between 2003 and 2006, 3.1 percent (21) were linked to cocaine use - they were all male and aged 21-45.
+In most cases, the deaths were due to problems with the heart or blood vessels.

 Treatment for addiction

-Treatment for cocaine addiction and other stimulants is completely different from heroin treatment.
-There are no effective substitute drugs for the patient who is dependent on cocaine.
-Some medications may be prescribed as part of treatment, but they will be for symptoms related to withdrawal.
+Treatment for cocaine addiction is completely different from that used for heroin addicts.
+There are no effective substitute drugs for a patient who is dependent on cocaine.
+Some medications may be prescribed as part of the treatment, but they will be for symptoms related to withdrawal.

 Depending on the nature of the drug abuse, some patients will be advised to attend a residential rehabilitation program, or a structured day program.

-According to the National Health Service, UK, best results have been found to come from counseling, social support and some specialist medications.
-Most patients respond well to targeted treatment.18
+According to the National Health Service (NHS), UK, the best results come from counseling, social support, and some specialist medications.

-The NTA (National Treatment Agency for Substance Misuse, UK) says that out of every 10 people who go into treatment for powder cocaine problems, seven either stop completely or significantly reduce their consumption within six months.19
+The National Treatment Agency for Substance Misuse (NTA) says that 70 percent of people who go into treatment for powder cocaine problems either stop completely or significantly reduce their consumption within 6 months.